Prasannaverse13/a11ygenie-magic-assistant/README.md

 - Google Gemini 2.0 Flash
 - Custom AI service for accessibility analysis
 - Real-time content enhancement

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/204454d3-fbfc-44b8-822b-c69304423544) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

-**Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

-**Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/204454d3-fbfc-44b8-822b-c69304423544) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)